 Repeated Courses Applicants whose cumulative grade point average is at least 2.00 on a 4.00 scale and who have repeated courses may petition to have their admission grade point average recalculated.
-The recalculation will use the most recent grade of the repeated course.
-This repeat option includes the use of the Indiana University FX option and is applied with the following restrictions: It can be used for a total of no more than 15 credits; the grade will be deleted not more than twice for a given course; each attempt will count toward the 15-credit-hour limit; and a W cannot be used to replace a grade and will not count toward the 15 credit hours.
-If more than 15 credit hours are repeated, the applicant will determine which of the repeated courses are to be deleted.
+The recalculation will use the most recent grade.
+This repeat option includes the use of the Indiana University FX option and is applied with the following restrictions: It can be used for a total of no more than 15 credits; the grade will be deleted not more than twice for a given course; each attempt will count toward the 15-credit-hour limit; and a W cannot be used to replace a grade and will not count.
+If more than 15 credit hours are repeated. the applicant will determine which of the repeated courses are to be deleted.
 The petition must be attached to the application.
 The effective date is the beginning of the 1996 fall semester.
 Any course being used to replace an earlier course grade must be taken in the fall of 1996 or later.

-Academic Bankruptcy Applicants whose cumulative grade point average is at least 2.00 on a 4.00 scale may petition the program for up to one year (fall, spring, and summer) of academic bankruptcy based on compelling nonacademic reasons.
-The bankrupted semesters must be consecutive.
+Academic Bankruptcy Applicants whose cumulative grade point average is at least 2.00 on a 4.00 scale may petition the program for up to one consecutive academic year of academic bankruptcy based on compelling nonacademic reasons.
+The bankrupted terms must be consecutive.
 Academic bankruptcy is for admission purposes only and in no way affects the university's official grade point average.
 Course work completed in a semester that has been bankrupted for admission purposes cannot be used for the fulfillment of program prerequisites or counted as credit hours toward the degree.
-The petition must be attached to the application.
+Request for academic bankruptcy must be submitted at time of application.

 Fresh Start Applicants whose cumulative grade point average is at least 2.00 on a 4.00 scale may petition the program for Fresh Start (forgiveness) based on compelling nonacademic reasons.
 This forgiveness will eliminate, for the purpose of calculating program specific admission grade point average(s), all courses and grades earned by the applicant during the requested period.
 The forgiveness period begins with the applicant's first academic enrollment period (at any college or university) and ends after the academic term designated by the applicant.
-Course work completed in a semester that has been bankrupted for admission purposes cannot be used for the fulfillment of program prerequisites or counted as credit hours toward the degree.
-The petition must be attached to the application and must include the beginning and ending dates of the forgiveness period.
+Course work completed in a semester that has been foregiven for admission purposes cannot be used for the fulfillment of program prerequisites or counted as credit hours toward the degree.
+The request must be submitted at the time of application and must include the beginning and ending dates of the forgiveness period.